dollerbill/gotx_bot/README.md

 # GotXBoT

 A simple discord bot to handle Game of the X operations.
+# TODO: Have bot check # of reactions per game, DM rapid with results

 ## Available bot commands:
 1. `/previous` - Finds if a title was previously a GotX game.